1957 Cup of the Ukrainian SSR

-The 1957 Ukrainian Cup was a football knockout competition conducting by the Football Federation of the Ukrainian SSR and was known as the Ukrainian Cup.
+The 1957 Ukrainian Cup was the 19th season of the football knockout competition conducted by the Football Federation of the Ukrainian SSR and was known as the Ukrainian Cup.
+Unlike previous seasons, the winner of which would qualify for the Soviet Football Cup, starting from 1957, the competition became a feeder for the new Soviet Football Cup for KFK teams.

 The winner of the 1957 Ukrainian Cup, SKVO Odesa, qualified for the 1957 Soviet Amateur Cup.

 Teams

 Tournament distribution

 The competition was conducted among 23 clubs out of 80 participants of the 1957 Football Championship and 5 other non-"teams of masters" Chervonyi Prapor Lviv, Khimik Kalush, Spartak Bila Tserkva, Burevisnyk Chernivtsi, Naftovyk Drohobych.